 Why do you charge per participant?

 We incur very real costs each time a participant completes an experiment.
-We pay server fees and database fees, 80% of this cost is electricity consumption.
+We pay server fees and database fees.
 On top of this, we like to pay our staff a salary for the work they do.
 This covers the costs of the support desk and continued development of Gorilla.

 Per participant pricing seems like the fairest approach, as it allows students to use Gorilla cheaply.
 For large well funded projects that typically use online recruitment services, the Gorilla fees are only a small addition to the participant fees.

 To learn about renewing your subscription see our Renewals page.

 If you have any questions or want to chat about the best subscription for you, just send us an email at email@example.com.

 You can now purchase subscriptions via the Gorilla website!
 You'll find the link to do this on your My Account page.